lesaux/ansible-kubeadm/README.md

 Filebeat, packetbeat, metricbeat and auditbeat are installed.

+### heapster

+Is getting old, but still provides nice widgets to the k8s-dashboard.

+### kube-state-metrics

+beats relies on this service to obtain k8s metrics.

 ## 3. Adding new worker nodes to an existing cluster

 The add_nodes.yml task refreshes a token for an existing master, and contructs a kubeadm join command which is then run on the new node that we want to add to our cluster.